SARAH CLARK | EIC, Poetry, Features & Reviews Editor, Anomaly | They/Them & She/Her

 Desiree C. bailey is a poet, writer and educator from Trinidad and Tobago, and Queens, New York.
 She is the author of the fiction chapbook In Dirt or Saltwater (O’Clock Press, 2016).
 Her poetry and fiction has been published in Best American Poetry, Callaloo, The Rumpus, and Washington Square Review, among other publications.
 Desiree has an MFA from Brown University, and has received fellowships from the New York State Council on the Arts/New York Foundation for the Arts, Poets House, The Norman Mailer Center, Callaloo Creative Writing Workshop, Kimbilio Fiction and Princeton in Africa.
 Follow her online at desireecbailey.com, @desireecarla (IG) and @desireecbailey (Twitter).

 ANNA ROSENWONG | Translation Editor | She/Her/Hers

-Anna Rosenwong is a translator, book editor, poet, and educator.
-Her publications include Roció Cerón’s Diorama (winner of the 2015 Best Translated Book Award), José Eugenio Sánchez's Suite Prelude a/H1N1, Climax with Double Cheese, and the forthcoming Here the Sun's For Real, as well as an original book of poetry, By Way of Explanation.
-Her literary and scholarly work has been featured in World Literature Today, The Kenyon Review, Translation Studies, The St Petersburg Review, Pool, and elsewhere.
+Anna Rosenwong is a translator, editor, and educator.
+A winner of the Best Translated Book Award and fellowships from the NEA, BILTC, and ATLA, her publications include Roció Cerón’s Diorama and José Eugenio Sánchez’s here the sun’s for real, as well as three translated chapbooks and an original collection of poetry, By Way of Explanation.
+Her literary and scholarly work has been featured in such venues as World Literature Today, The Kenyon Review, Translation Studies, The St. Petersburg Review, and Gulf Coast.
 Read some at annarosenwong.com